 Abuse in relationships can follow a cyclical pattern.
 Violent behavior typically repeats throughout the cycle.
 Keep in mind that not all of the victim/abuser behaviors listed below always occur; these are just some examples of commonly reported reactions.

-Often marked by apologies, excuses, remorse, doing things to try and “make up” for your actions, saying “it won’t happen again,” buying presents, etc.
+Often marked by apologies, excuses, remorse, doing things to try and “make up” for hurtful actions, saying “it won’t happen again,” buying presents, etc.

-Old feelings and thoughts come back, fighting increases, being critical or disrespectful towards your partner, being judgemental, personal anger increases.
+Old feelings and thoughts come back, fighting increases, being critical or disrespectful, being judgemental, personal anger increases.

 Hitting, damaging property, yelling, making threats, pushing, punching, etc.